 ’Sales’ includes ticket sales to an event, performance or workshop or sales of finished artworks or publications.

 Often sales aren’t a large income source for community arts projects.
 But they can still be significant in helping you to cover costs.
-See our Tools and resources in this toolkit for information about promoting your work.
+See our resources in this toolkit for information about promoting your work.

 Sponsors can provide cash or in-kind support.
 They are often local businesses in community arts projects.

 In-kind support includes things you would otherwise have to pay for, e.g. materials, venue or advertising.
 Generally it is expected that you would then provide something back to the sponsor.
 This could be promoting the sponsor (for example by including their logo on your marketing material), inviting them to key events, or providing opportunities for them to promote a new service or product.